Walter Wolfrum

-Career
+Military career

 On 10 May 1944, Wolfrum was appointed Staffelkapitän (squadron leader) of 1.
 Staffel of Jagdgeschwader 52 (JG 52—52nd Fighter Wing), succeeding Oberleutnant Karl-Heinz Plücker who was killed in action.
 On 20 May, Wolfrum claimed six aerial victories, an "ace-in-a-day" achievement.
 He became a double "ace-in-a-day" following eleven aerial victories on 30 May 1944.
 The next day, he again claimed six aircraft shot down, again making him an "ace-in-a-day".
 On 1 June 1944, Wolfrum was credited with his 100th aerial victory.
 He was the 74th Luftwaffe pilot to achieve the century mark.
 On 16 July, Wolfrum again became a double "ace-in-a-day" when he claimed ten aircraft shot down in combat near Kamionka, northeast of Lviv.
 Following these ten victories, he was severely wounded requiring a lengthy period of convalescence.
 In consequence, Oberleutnant Manfred Eberwein was given command of 1.
 Staffel.

 On 31 August 1944, Oberst (Colonel) Dietrich Hrabak, Geschwaderkommodore (wing commander) of JG 52 submitted a report, requesting a preferential promotion for Wolfrum to Oberleutnant (first lieutenant).
 The application was seconded by General Hans Seidemann, commander-in-chief of the VIII.
 Fliegerkorps, on 8 September.
 The request was approved and the promotion backdated to 1 September.
+Following his convalescence on 4 February 1945, Wolfrum retook command of 1.
+Staffel of JG 52.
+Consequently, Eberwein was transferred.
+At the time, I. Gruppe was based at Weidengut, present-day Wierzbie in Poland.
 At the end of the war, Wolfrum surrendered to the US 90th Infantry Division.

-After the war he became a successful aerobatics pilot, winning the German Championship in 1962 and taking second place in 1961, 1963, 1964 and 1966.

-Hans-Ulrich Rudel
+Later life

-According to Wolfrum's own account, he and Hans-Ulrich Rudel were in contact in the first years following the end of World War II.
+Following the end of World War II, according to Wolfrum's own account, he and Hans-Ulrich Rudel were in contact in the first years.
 The two had briefly met twice during the war.
 Wolfrum's girlfriend Irene Rühl had a friend who worked for the Americans as a secretary at a hospital in Fürth where Rudel was being treated.
 With the help of this friend, Rudel's release papers were signed and he was set free.
-Wolfrum states that he then periodically aided Rudel as a motocycle driver and courier.
+Wolfrum states that he then periodically aided Rudel as a motorcycle driver and courier.
 Additionally, Wolfrum's father helped Rudel's father, Johannes Rudel, find a new home and position as a pastor in Gunzenhausen.
 At the time, Rudel was getting in contact with his former comrades from Schlachtgeschwader 2.
 With the aid of these comrades, Rudel had set up a smuggling ring across the various zones of Allied-occupied Germany.
 The official currency in Germany at the time was still the Reichsmark and its exchange rate varied from zone to zone.
 Rudel and his men built an illegal business, disguised as a haulage company, around this discrepancy in exchange rates by smuggling large sums of money from one zone to another, buying and selling currency with a profitable margin.
 Wolfrum states that his contact with Rudel ended in 1948 after Rudel had left for Argentina.